Medicare Costs That You Need to Know

-Since Medicare is a government-sponsored health insurance program, you may think it covers every dollar of your health-care costs, but it doesn’t.
+Since Medicare is a federal government-sponsored health insurance program, you may think it covers every dollar of your health-care costs, but it doesn’t.
 Read on to learn about your Medicare costs and other Medicare plan options to consider.

 What Medicare coverage do you have?
 The various categories are laid out below.